maxwellhadley/node-red-contrib-rfxcom/README.md

 Install
 -------

-Use npm to install this package locally in the Node-RED data directory (by default, `$HOME/.node-red`):
+Either install from the palette, or use npm to install this package locally in the Node-RED data directory (by default, `$HOME/.node-red`):

 	cd $HOME/.node-red
 	npm install node-red-contrib-rfxcom

-Alternatively, it can be installed globally:

-    npm install -g node-red-contrib-rfxcom

 The nodes will be added to the palette the next time node-RED is started, under the 'home automation' category.